bamzi/jobrunner/README.md

 ## WHY?
 To reduce our http response latency by 200+%

 JobRunner was created to help us process functions unrelated to response without any delays to the http response.
-Some of the GoRoutines spun off mid way through the request processing would timeout because response was already processed, closing the instance window all together.
+GoRoutines would timeout because response has already been processed, closing the instance window all together.

 Instead of creating a separate independent app, we wanted to save time and manageability of our current app by coupling-in the job processing.
 We did not want to have micro services.
 It's premature optimization.